PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

 	\label{fig3_4}
 \end{figure}

-Next, the specific *HTTP Request* details need to be specified, mainly the used HTTP Method, as well as the destination path, which is appended to the base host.
-This part should mainly take over the settings set in the *HTTP Request Defaults* object, but if needed, some of those can be edited.
+Next, the specific _HTTP Request_ details need to be specified, mainly the used HTTP Method, as well as the destination path, which is appended to the base host.
+This part should mainly take over the settings set in the _HTTP Request Defaults_ object, but if needed, some of those can be edited.
+The interface is shown in the following figure.

 \begin{figure}[H]
 	\centering